bemorepositiv/bemorepositiv/README.md

 ### Hi there 👋

-- **Some coding experience like basic _python_**
+-Basic coding experience:  **Some coding experience like basic _python_**
-* IDK seemed fun
+* Why did you take this course: IDK seemed fun
-+ Golf is a fun little sport
++ What other goals do you have: Golf is a fun little sport
-- Let's see what gets thrown at us first
+- What goals do you have for this class:  Let's see what gets thrown at us first